Squarerootofpi/lessons/in-awe-of-jesus-christ-and-his-gospel.md

 ![ex2](ex2ifthen.png)

+For this, I write:
+* Receiving all things in thankfulness -> Being made glorious

 This is a more complex example, where there are two if-then statements, Elder Soares just uses the 1st "then" as the "if" for the second if-then statement.

 ![ex1](ex1ifthen.png)

+For this, I write:
+* Remembering what our eyes have seen and our hearts have felt concerning Christ -> increased amazement at what Christ did
+* Increased amazement at what Christ did ->
+  * Healing from our spiritual and emotional wounds
+  * Drawing closer to Christ

 # Group Instructions:
+1. Compile the if-then statements as a group
-1. One person will act as scribe (they can just use their phone)
+1. One person will act as scribe (they can just use their phone) to write the if-then statements.
-4. Individually, read and ponder the paragraphs assigned to your group, looking for truths.
-(2 minutes)
-6. Going in a circle, each of you say a truth/principle that you learned and categorize it according to President Nelson's categories, until you don't have any more.
-(2 minutes)
+4. As a group, read out loud each paragraph (or the one paragraph), stopping every time you identify if-then statements.
-7. The scribe writes down the if then statements and its category in their notes.
+7. The scribe writes down the if-then statements in their notes.
-8. Come up with one brief thing as a group you would like to share with the quorum.
-(1 minute)
-9. The scribe writes the truths on the whiteboard.
+9. After finishing, someone in the group writes the truths on the whiteboard.
 If someone has already written it down, don't write it.
 (2 minutes)

 ## Group 1 Paragraphs
 P6-9